-Drugs worth almost £130,000 recovered
+Man in court over almost £130,000 of drugs

 These are external links and will open in a new window

-Drugs with an estimated street value of almost £130,000 have been seized in Aberdeen city centre.
+A man has appeared in court after drugs with an estimated street value of almost £130,000 were seized in Aberdeen city centre.

-Police Scotland said heroin and cocaine were recovered in the Guild street area on Wednesday.
+Police Scotland said "significant quantities" of heroin and cocaine were recovered in the Guild Street area on Wednesday.

-A 37-year-old man from London has been charged in connection with the discovery.
+Kennedy Williams, 37, from London, appeared at Aberdeen Sheriff Court to face drugs charges.